nicfontaine/tycon/README.md

 - Randomly Capitalize First Letter (scales with difficulty): `y/N`
 - Display Time During Test: `Y/n`
 - Display Average During Test: `Y/n`

-# Platforms
-Written in and runs great on Linux.
-Haven't tried yet on MacOS, but should be similar.

-Windows is in alpha.
-Performance may vary, and there are probably some ANSI code issues, particulary with key combinations (ctrl + `key` for menu, ctrl + backspace) between different terminals.
-Feel free to give feedback.

 ## Features
 - **Basic Mode**: Randomly selected words from 3 difficulties.